 Fever — boon or bane?

 Kids with a healthy immune system generate fever to help get rid of infection.
-Fever is never dangerous — it’s an important immune system tool.
+The act of the immune system fighting the infection creates heat as a byproduct – it’s hard work!
+Also the brain signals to increase your temperature so that the body is less hospitable to the germs.
+Pretty amazing actually.
+What is important to remember is, fever is never dangerous — it’s an important immune system tool.

-How do I help my kid feel better?
+How do I help my child feel better?

 Kids with fever often don’t feel well.
 They can be quite irritable, with body aches or headaches, along with a poor appetite.